RazzJsy/RSA-Demo/README.md

 - header
 - quote

-The test consume a fixed set of date defined in their relevant fixtures *.json file (i.e. addon.json contains the data to populate the addon component tests).
+The test consume a fixed set of data defined in their relevant fixtures *.json file (i.e. addon.json contains the data to populate the addon component tests).

 ### Run the tests